 - The number of withholding allowances you want to claim: You can claim up to the maximum number you’re entitled to, claim less than you’re entitled to, or claim zero.

-- Whether you want taxes to be withheld at the single or married rate: The married status, which is associated with a lower withholding rate, should generally be selected only by those taxpayers who are married and file a joint return.
-Other people (including those who are married and file separately) should generally have taxes withheld at the higher, single rate.
+- Whether you want taxes to be withheld at the single, married, or married with tax withheld at single rate: The married status, which is associated with a lower withholding rate, should generally be selected only by those tax-payers who are married and file a joint return.
+Those who are married and file separately should select married with tax withheld at single rate.

 - The additional amount (if any) you want withheld from your paycheck: This is optional; you can specify any additional amount of money you want withheld.

 When both spouses work and have taxes withheld at the married rate, they sometimes end up with insufficient taxes withheld.
 If this happens to you, remember that you can always choose to withhold at the single rate.
 In addition, you can determine the proper withholding amount by completing Form W-4’s two-earner/two-job worksheet.

 COMPLETE THE WORKSHEETS TO CLAIM THE CORRECT NUMBER OF ALLOWANCES

 To understand Form W-4, you must understand allowances.
 Think of allowances as cash in your pocket at the time that you receive your paycheck.
 The more allowances you claim, the less taxes are taken from your paycheck (and the more cash ends up in your pocket on payday).
 For example, you can maximize the amount withheld from your paycheck to ensure that you have enough tax withheld to cover your tax liability by claiming zero allowances.
 This will reduce the amount of cash you take home in your paycheck.
 The following factors determine your number of allowances: